-MAOA is an essential regulator of brain function and is highly expressed in the cells of the brain and heart.
+MAO-A is an essential regulator of brain function and is highly expressed in the brain and heart cells.
 It mainly assists in the breakdown of neurotransmitters such as

-- Dopamine (also known as happy or feel-good hormones) is involved in mood, motivation and reward, arousal, memory, learning, focus, and movement control.
+- Dopamine (the happy hormone) is involved in mood, motivation and reward, arousal, memory, learning, focus, and movement control.

 - Serotonin, which is involved in impulse control, affects regulation, appetite, and sleep.